-- (a) This clause 15 applies if the Supplier collects or has access to Personal Information in order to perform its obligations under the Contract. - (b) When performing the Contract the Supplier must: - (i) if the Customer is an 'agency' for the Information Privacy Act, other than for chapter 3 of the Information Privacy Act comply with those parts of Chapter 2 of the Information Privacy Act which are applicable to the Customer, as if the Supplier were the Customer; or - (ii) otherwise comply with the Australian Privacy Principles in the Privacy Act. - (c) The Supplier must: - (i) ensure that Personal Information is protected against loss and against unauthorised access, use, modification, disclosure or other misuse;
+- (a) This clause 15 applies if the Supplier collects or has access to Personal Information in order to perform its obligations under the Contract. - (b) When performing the Contract the Supplier must: - (i) if the Customer is an 'agency' for the Information Privacy Act comply with parts 1 and 2 of Chapter 2 and section 41 of the Information Privacy Act as if the Supplier were the Customer; or - (ii) otherwise comply with the Australian Privacy Principles in the Privacy Act. - (c) The Supplier must: - (i) ensure that Personal Information is protected against loss and against unauthorised access, use, modification, disclosure or other misuse; - (ii) not use Personal Information collected or accessed in connection with the Contract other than for the purpose of performing its obligations under the Contract; - (iii) not disclose Personal Information without the prior written consent of the Customer, unless required or authorised by Law; - (iv) not transfer any Personal Information collected or accessed in connection with the Contract, outside of Australia, except: - (A) with the prior written consent of the Customer; or - (B) where the Personal Information is about the Customer's ordering officer or other personnel which is provided in connection with account management purposes or service delivery management under the Contract;

-- not use Personal Information collected or accessed in connection with the Contract (ii) other than for the purpose of performing its obligations under the Contract; - (iii) not disclose Personal Information without the prior written consent of the Customer, unless required or authorised by Law; - (iv) not transfer any Personal Information collected or accessed in connection with the Contract, outside of Australia, except: - with the prior written consent of the Customer; or (A) - (B) where the Personal Information is about the Customer's ordering officer or other personnel which is provided in connection with account management purposes or service delivery management under the Contract; - (v) ensure that access to Personal Information is restricted to those of its Personnel who require access in order to perform their duties under this Contract; - ensure that its Personnel are aware of the Supplier's obligations under this clause 15 and comply with the same obligations imposed on the Supplier under this clause; - (vii) fully cooperate with the Customer to enable the Customer to respond to applications for access to, or amendment of, a document containing a person's Personal Information and to privacy complaints; and - (viii) comply with such other privacy measures as the Customer reasonably advises the Supplier in writing from time to time. - (d) Nothing in this clause 15 is intended to limit any obligation of the Supplier under the Information Privacy Act or Privacy Act (as applicable), that the Supplier may have as an organisation with respect to Personal Information.
+- (v) ensure that access to Personal Information is restricted to those of its Personnel who require access in order to perform their duties under this Contract; - (vi) ensure that its Personnel are aware of the Supplier's obligations under this clause 15 and comply with the same obligations imposed on the Supplier under this clause; - (vii) fully cooperate with the Customer to enable the Customer to respond to applications for access to, or amendment of, a document containing a person's Personal Information and to privacy complaints; and - (viii) comply with such other privacy measures as the Customer reasonably advises the Supplier in writing from time to time. - (d) Nothing in this clause 15 is intended to limit any obligation of the Supplier under the Information Privacy Act or Privacy Act (as applicable), that the Supplier may have as an organisation with respect to Personal Information.